 - What’s involved in three gun competitions and how to get started

 - What to look for in a firearms instructor

 - The training regimen every responsible firearms owner should take part in

 - The common mistakes seasoned firearms practitioners make

 - The role of physical fitness in self-defense

 - And much more!

 If you’re interested in learning more about competitive shooting, be sure to check out Mike’s site, Shooting Performance.
 He’s also published several books and created several instructional DVDs on both competitive and self-defense shooting.
 I own both his handgun books and DVDs and have found them incredibly useful.
-You can find them all on Amazon here.
 Also, be sure to sign up for Mike’s forthcoming American Warrior Society.
 And just a quick note, the Udemy courses that Mike mentioned in the podcast are no longer available due to a change in policy prohibiting content about firearms at Udemy.

 Listen to the Podcast!
 (And don’t forget to leave us a review!)